stabilaprotocol/documentation-en/docs/clients/wallet-cli.md

 three types of accesses:
 owner: access to the owner of account
 active:	access to other features of accounts, and access that authorizes a certain feature .
-Block production authorization is not included if it's for witness purposes.
+Block production authorization is not included if it's for executive purposes.
-witness: only for witness, block production authorization will be granted to one of the other users.
+executive: only for executive, block production authorization will be granted to one of the other users.